skeeto/skeeto.github.com/_posts/2026-01-01-WebAssembly-as-a-Python-extension-platform.markdown

 locals.
 I haven't had to solve this yet.

-However, the weakness of the wasmtime "store" really shows: Notice how compilation and instantiation are bound together in one store?
-I cannot compile once and then create disposable instances on the fly, e.g. as required for each run of a WASI program.
+However, the weakness of the wasmtime "store" really shows: Notice how compilation and instantiation are bound together in one store? ~~I cannot compile once and then create disposable instances on the fly~~, e.g. as required for each run of a WASI program.
 Every instance permanently extends the compilation store.
 In practice we must wastefully re-compile the Wasm program for each disposable instance.
 Despite appearances,